tavakkoliamirmohammad/rust-examples/ch03_03_functions/README.md

 # Chapter 3.3: Functions

 An introduction to
-- Types
+- Functions
-- Numeric Operations
+- Expression vs Statments
-- Array and Bound Checking
+- Functions with return value